The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces

 \begin{remark} The hypothesis $\int_X (\alpha^2-\beta^2) > 0$ is usually formulated as the phase hypothesis $\hat\Theta(\beta,\alpha)\in (\frac{\pi}{2},\pi)$, and is called the \emph{supercritical regime}. \end{remark}

 \begin{corollary} Suppose $X$ is a compact Kähler surface that admits no curves of negative self-intersection.
-Then, the deformed Hermitian Yang-Mills equation always admits a solution for any pair of Kähler classes $\beta,\alpha$ and any choice of Kähler metric $\theta \in \beta$. \end{corollary} \begin{proof} Take $K = \{(\beta,\alpha)\}$ in \ref{Thm Main dHYM Proof} and observe that we must have $\ell = 0$, so the third condition is vacuously satisfied. \end{proof} \begin{remark} The above Corollary might not be entirely new, as it can already be derived (with slightly different hypotheses) from \cite[Theorem 1.4]{FuYauZhang}, although in their work, the emphasis is more on the study of a dHYM flow.
-We also remark that the above Theorem \ref{Thm Main dHYM Proof} is a special case of Theorem \ref{Thm Main Z Critical Proof} below, but for the sake of clarity of exposition, we have chosen to present it separately. \end{remark}
+Then, the deformed Hermitian Yang-Mills equation always admits a solution for any pair of Kähler classes $\beta,\alpha$ and any choice of Kähler metric $\theta \in \beta$. \end{corollary} \begin{proof} Take $K = \left\{(\beta,\alpha)\right\}$ in \ref{Thm Main dHYM Proof} and observe that we must have $\ell = 0$, so the third condition is vacuously satisfied. \end{proof} \begin{remark} A version of the above Corollary can be derived (with slightly different hypotheses) from \cite[Theorem 1.4]{FuYauZhang}, although in their work the emphasis is more on the study of a dHYM flow.
+We also remark that the above Theorem \ref{Thm Main dHYM Proof} is a special case of Theorem \ref{Thm Main Z Critical Proof} below. \end{remark}